 I’m the type of person who loves to do a million things at once.
 Until I’m not.
 What was fine one minute ago, suddenly is causing me great inner chaos.
 Add in music or children fighting, I can have what I refer to as a “tequila parenting moment”—that is akin to the old saying, “One tequila, two tequila, floor…”.
 You’re happy and smiling one minute, but down and out the next.

 Children are very susceptible to the same momentum.
 Too many rounds of Minecraft, too many requests from siblings, cluttered rooms, etc. can lead to breakdowns.

-Having a daily quiet time, where the internet and TV are turned off and children are free to quietly play or rest in their own rooms is important in a world where many of us are still quarantined to our homes.
+Having a daily quiet time, where the internet and TV are turned off and children are free to quietly play or rest in their own rooms is important in a world where many of us are still quarantined in our homes.